Does Progressive cover windshield damage?

 Progressive glass repair vs replacement: what's the difference in coverage?

-When repair is the right call
+When repair is appropriate

-When replacement is necessary
+When replacement becomes necessary

 Progressive auto glass deductible: what to expect